 Professor Richard Grundy, Children’s Brain Tumour Research Centre, University of Nottingham

 Ependymoma is a devastating brain tumour that kills up to 40% of young patients, with little improvement over recent years.
 BIOmarkers of Ependymomas in Children and Adolescents (BIOMECA) is a unique partnership between leading European ependymoma specialists who are now collecting tumour samples from young patients being treated under the international ependymoma clinical trial.
 They are aiming to develop new risk categories and work towards the future personalisation of therapy.

 Professor Andrew Peet, University of Birmingham

-Medulloblastomas are the most common childhood malignant brain tumours and only around 60 per cent of young patients survive.
+Medulloblastomas are the most common childhood malignant brain tumours and only around 60% of young patients survive.
 Different medulloblastoma subtypes respond differently to treatment and rapid diagnosis is essential to aid treatment planning.
 Professor Peet is working with colleagues from other UK centres to develop a new tool to allow rapid, non-invasive diagnosis that can inform critical initial treatment decisions.

 Dr Steven Pollard, University of Edinburgh

 Paediatric glioblastoma is a devastating brain tumour that less than 20% of young patients survive.
 This collaborative project brings together research teams from the UK, Canada and Sweden to define the role of a recently discovered genetic mutation in paediatric glioblastoma and determine whether it represents a possible target for a new therapeutic approach.
 The team will also create new cellular models of the disease for on-going drug-discovery efforts.

 Dr Juan Pedro Martinez-Barbera, UCL Institute of Child Health